RoskiDeluge/langchain-supabase-website-chatbot/README.md

 Frontend of this repo is inspired by [langchain-chat-nextjs](https://github.com/zahidkhawaja/langchain-chat-nextjs)

-This repo uses in-depth Notion guides from the [website](https://thomasjfrank.com/) of productivity expert, Thomas Frank.
+This repo uses in-depth Google Analytics guides from the [website](https://www.analyticsmania.com/) of analytics expert, Julius Fedorovicius.